FilippoPaganelli/c-gol-raylib/README.md

 - [x] Load state from file
 - [x] Save state to file
 - [x] Show events notification (e.g. on file save or error)
+- [x] Add key command to randomly generate a state
 - [ ] Allow mouse dragging in DRAW mode (?)

 ### Compile and Run: